yosiaLukumai/schedule-dashboard/README.md

 # SCHEDULE DASHBOARD

--> Create rooms,
+Create rooms
--> Add the given room schedules
+Add the given room schedules
--> Update and delete the given schedules
+Update and delete the given schedules

 ## Install the dependencies

 ```bash
 yarn
 # or